tamoharu/SynapticRAG-Benchmark/README.md

 python analyze.py --dataset SMRCs --lang en
 ```

-you can see the each results in `results` directory.
+You can see the results in the results directory.

 ## Options